-Usually having to do with very specific outcomes (like who wins a coin toss, who scores first, who turns over the ball fastest, etc.) different sportsbooks have different kinds of prop bets available to their player base.
+Usually having to do with very specific outcomes (like who wins a coin toss, who scores first, who turns over the ball fastest, etc.) different old and new sportsbooks in NY have different kinds of prop bets available to their player base.

 It’s not at all uncommon for even more props to flood during big games and tournaments.
 The Kentucky Derby odds are filled with prop bets, just the same way that the Super Bowl odds and Masters odds are, too.